A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 20
+Very cool problem!
+For a moment I though an eletrician would have been needed to solve the problem, but eventually was very fun to reason about and solve.
+No major concerns today to be honest, the only remark is to be careful to possible rabbit-holes that you end up in, like TRYING TO RUN THE SAME ALGORITHM OF PART 1 TO SOLVE PART 2 ;) Shocking!

 # Day 19
 Today I had a lot of fun!
 The problem was not incredibly difficult but few trap were hidden between the lines.
 The silver star was almost immediate, after